Permaculture Taster Days

 “Permaculture is an ethics-based, scientific design method that mimics nature.”- Geoff Lawton, Director, Permaculture Research Institute, Australia.

 “Permaculture is a persistent system that supports human existence.”- Bill Mollison, co-originator of Permaculture, with David Holmgren.

 “Permaculture is a revolution disguised as organic gardening.”- Mike Feingold.

-So, an idea was hatched in 2018 by Lampeter permies and Permaculture teacher Angie Polkey.
-Why not a one day intensive course that will give a “Taste” of the basic principles and practices of Permaculture?
-This project was financed by the Lampeter Permaculture Group/ Transition Llambed film group’s collections from its film nights.
+So, an idea was hatched in 2018 by Lampeter group members and permaculture teacher Angie Polkey.
+Why not a one day intensive course that will give a “taste” of the basic principles and practices of permaculture?
+This project was financed by the Lampeter Permaculture Group/Transition Llambed film group’s collections from its film nights.
 In order to reach as many people as possible, the fee was kept to £10 and free to students and people not in full time employment.
-The participant can then, if they were inspired by what they tasted, go on to acquire more permie education.
+The participant can then, if they were inspired by what they tasted, go on to acquire more permaculture education.

 Grŵp Paramaethu Llambed/Lampeter Permaculture Group/ Transition Llambed.